 The procedure is usually performed in the cardiac catheterization lab.
-A small tube – a catheter – with a tiny deflated balloon on the end is inserted through an incision in the groin area and pushed through to the diseased artery.
+A small tube – a catheter – with a tiny deflated balloon on the end is inserted through an incision in the groin (or other artery) area and pushed through to the diseased artery.
 Then the balloon is inflated to push open the artery.
 The balloon is removed once the artery has been fully opened.
 A stent may be placed during the procedure to keep the blood vessel open.
 Although there's a slight risk of damage to the artery during this procedure, PCI usually improves the patient's condition.

 Watch an animation of PCI.

 Coronary artery bypass